-Residents 'nervous' over manhunt, Christchurch MP says
+Christchurch residents 'nervous' over manhunt, MP says

 While the manhunt continues, police have been carrying arms because they believe Strickland is a danger to them.

-The Labour MP for Christchurch East, Poto Williams, said people are nervous about the heightened police presence.
+The Labour MP for Christchurch East, Poto Williams, said people were nervous about the heightened police presence.

 She plans to meet community members at the New Brighton market today.

-"I'm looking forward to that opportunity to be updated on how people are feeling, how they're coping - to be right in the heart of where the action happened," Ms Williams said.
+"I'm looking forward to that opportunity to be updated on how people are feeling, how they're coping - to be right in the heart of where the action happened," Williams said.

 "I'm sure lots of people will take advantage of the fact that I'm there to come and share their stories and their issues with me."